alisaifee/coredis/docs/source/compatibility.rst

 BRPOPLPUSH
 **********

-Pop an element from a list, push it to another list and return it; or block until one is available
+Pops an element from a list, pushes it to another list and returns it.
+Block until an element is available otherwise.
+Deletes the list if the last element was popped.

 - Documentation: `BRPOPLPUSH <https://redis.io/commands/brpoplpush>`_
 - Implementation: :meth:`~coredis.Redis.brpoplpush`